learn-co-curriculum/js-advanced-functions-collection-processing-methods-family-tree/README.md

 var newArray = arr.filter(callback(element[, index[, array]])[, thisArg])
 ```

+> **NOTE**: This documentation uses `var` instead of `let`.
+In order to
+> honor that we're quoting another source, we've left the keywork `var`.
+> You should prefer `let`, but it's good to recognize that sometimes
+> documentation lags behind current practice and you must do some
+> thoughtful interpretation on your own.

 Here, we're told that on an `Array` (`arr`), we add a `.filter` and then,
 between `()`, we provide a `callback` and a `thisArg`.